jesseopdenbrouw/riscv-minimal/README.md

 ## FPGA

-The microcontroller is developed on a Cyclone V FPGA with the use of the DE0-CV board by Terasic and Quartus Prime Lite 21.1.
+The microcontroller is developed on a Cyclone V FPGA with the use of the DE0-CV board by Terasic and Intel Quartus Prime Lite 21.1.
 Simulation is possible with QuestaSim Intel Starter Edition.
 You need a (free) license for that.
 The processor uses about 2800 ALM (cells) of 18480.
 In the default settings, ROM and